AlexGidman/BPM/README.rst

     docker-compose up --build

+For the application, open localhost:5000 URL on your web browser.
-Open your local host URL on your web browser.
+For the documentation, open localhost:80 URL on your web browser.

 API key
 -------